Red Velvet Brownies

 • 20 g Cocoa powder

-• 0.5 tsp Red gel food colouring I used Sugarflair Red Extra
+• 1-2 tsp Red food colouring (gel or oil-based) I used Sugarflair Red Extra

 Instructions

-• In a separate bowl, whisk the eggs and sugar for 1 minute until pale in colour, thick and foamy.
-Stir in the vanilla extract and white wine vinegar.
+• In a separate bowl, whisk the caster sugar and eggs for a couple of minutes until light in colour, thick and foamy.

-• Leave to cool completely for at least 5 hours or overnight for best results (this will give the brownies time to set and turn fudgy).
-You can speed up the cooling time by putting the brownies in the fridge for 2 hours instead.
+• Leave to cool completely for at least 4 hours or overnight for best results (this will allow the brownies to set and turn fudgy).
+You can speed up the cooling time by refrigerating the brownies for 2 hours instead.

 Notes